h-griffin/datingapp/README.md

 - {observe} now gives full response body

 - change how to return members in  member list component
-    - change menber observable back to membeber type
+    - change member observable back to member type
-    - use loadmembers to give props mannually for now
+    - use loadmembers to give props manually for now
-    - adjust component tempalte from members$ to members
+    - adjust component template from members$ to members

 - bootstrap pagination component
 - https://valor-software.com/ngx-bootstrap/#/pagination